MaheswaranThayani/Multi-Stage-RAG-with-Cross-Encoder-Reranking/README.md

 ### Step 4: View Sources

-- Click on "📌 View Source Documents" to see the exact chunks from the PDF that were used to generate the answer
+- Click on "View Source Documents" to see the exact chunks from the PDF that were used to generate the answer
 - This helps verify the accuracy and transparency of the responses

 ## 📁 Project Structure